José Cantillana

-José Miguel Cantillana Galea (/es/, 1 October 1966) is a Chilean former footballer and coach.
+José Miguel Cantillana Galea (/es/, 1 October 1966) is a Chilean former footballer and current coach.

-Career
+Coaching career

-In 2005 he graduated as a football manager at the INAF (National Football Institute) alongside former players such as Fernando Astengo, Eduardo Nazar, Eduardo Soto, among others.
+Cantillana started his career as assistant coach of Jorge Garcés.
+In 2005, he graduated as a football manager at the INAF (National Football Institute) alongside former players such as Fernando Astengo, Eduardo Nazar, Eduardo Soto, among others.

 Cantillana managed Chilean clubs Unión Temuco and Deportes Iquique before being appointed manager of O'Higgins F.C. in September 2011.
 He had a very successful spell with Iquique, winning the 2010 Copa Chile Bicentenario and 2010 Chilean Primera División B.

+As coach of the Deportes Iquique under-21 team, Cantillana assumed as the interim manager of the senior team in April 2026.